Perl/PPCs/ppcs/ppcTODO-attributes-v2.md

 }
 ```

 As there is no interesting result returned from the attribute callback function, it must perform whatever work it needs to implement the requested behaviour purely as a side-effect of running it.
 While a few built-in attributes can be implemented perhaps by adjusting SV flags (such as `:lvalue` simply calling `CvLVALUE_on(cv)`), the majority of interesting use-cases would need to apply some form of extension to the target entity, such as Magic or the newly-proposed "Hooks" mechanism.
-These hooks are described in a separate PPC document.
+These hooks will be described in a separate PPC document.

 ## Backwards Compatibility